byuwur/easy-http-error/README.md

+## This now forms part of [github.com/byuwur/spa.php](https://github.com/byuwur/spa.php).
+This repo will no longer be maintained to keep this in order in the base repo it is used.
+[This repo can also be used standalone]

-# byuwur/easy-server-http-error-page
+# byuwur/easy-http-error

 **Easy Server HTTP Error Page**

-Test it out at: [byuwur.net/error](https://byuwur.net/error)
+Test it out at: [byuwur.co/error](https://byuwur.co/error)

 ## What's this about?